 3) Train Employees To Identify and Avoid Phishing Attacks

-As most cyber attacks begin with phishing emails, or malicious URLs, and other such activities, it is a must to educate your employees better.
-Train them to avoid phishing and keeping the distance between personal browsing over business devices.
+As most cyber attacks begin with phishing emails, malicious URLs, and other such activities, it is a must to educate your employees better.
+Train them to avoid phishing and keep the distance between personal browsing over business devices.

 Discuss and share case studies and historical scenarios for a better understanding of how lethal a single click can be!